imoyaf/ITAcademy/Sprint1-Java/TaskS101_InheritanceAndPolymorphism/Level3/Exercise1/README.md

 In the main class, a menu must be created with the following options:

-1. Add a writer.
+1. Add a journalist.
-2. Remove a writer.
+2. Remove a journalist.
-3. Assign an article to a writer.
+3. Assign an article to a journalist.
-4. Remove an article (it should ask for the writer and article title).
+4. Remove an article (it should ask for the journalist and article title).
-5. Show all articles by a writer.
+5. Show all articles by a journalist.
 6. Calculate the article’s score.
 7. Calculate the article’s price.